mistweaverco/kuba/README.md

 ### Testing configuration and access

-Use the `test` subcommand to verify that Kuba can load your configuration and retrieve all mapped values for an environment without executing any program:
+Use the `test` subcommand to verify that Kuba can load your configuration and retrieve all mapped values for an environment without executing any application:

 ```sh
 # Use default environment